enkeys/metacase/README.md

 ## Adapters

-This tool provides a generic `metacase.fmf_adapter.FMFAdapter` interface that can be implemented for new external ALM related tools.
+This tool provides a generic `metacase.adapter.Adapter` interface that can be implemented for new external ALM related tools.

 ### Polarion ALM